thriveweb/deking-new/content/posts/2020-08-19-outdoor-deck-ideas.md

 ![spectacular deck](/images/uploads/3.jpg)

-**For more ideas**
+**For more ideas ...

-At Deking we will be able to advise you on the best design for your outdoor deck.
+**At Deking we will be able to advise you on the best design for your outdoor deck.
 We are outdoor decking specialists and experienced in both small and large deck designs.

 Please give us a call on 1800 335 464 or [contact us](https://www.dekingdecks.com.au/contact/) and we can schedule a time to inspect your outdoor area and provide you with advice regarding the best design for you.

 Deking Decks Service Areas:  Brisbane, Redlands, Bayside, Logan, Ipswich, Moreton Bay, the Gold Coast, Sunshine Coast and Scenic Rim.